Wigan and Leigh College has opted into the TEF and received a Silver award.

 - Year 1

-Students must possess a Grade C or above in English at GCSE or equivalent.
+or a HNC in a relevant subject.
+Students must possess a Grade C or above in Maths at GCSE or equivalent.

 Fees and funding